 On Page SEO Multiple Location

-Once you have built location-specific web pages, you should optimize them for the search engines to comprehend what each page is about.
+Once you have built location-specific web pages, you should optimize each page for the search engines to comprehend what each page is about.
+Here are some useful SEO tips.

 Provide an accurate meta description for each page and include the main keyword in the title tag.
 These meta tags are a vital piece of code which Google will use to display information about your individual pages in search results.